quixio/template-prometheus-monitoring/README.md

 This template includes two different deployments of the `resource-usage-generator-app`, called `CPU Usage Example App` and `RAM Usage Example App`.

+These example services are organized in a separate group called `Example usage` (see `group` field in `quix.yaml`) to keep them visually distinct from the core monitoring stack services.

 ![img](/images/apps.png)

 The apps showcase publishing metrics to the `Pushgateway Proxy` using Python's `prometheus`